 Several users have asked me for help regarding rooting their Nokia phones.
-The most common requests come from the owners of Nokia 6.1 Plus (Nokia X6), Nokia 7 Plus, Nokia 6.1, Nokia 7.1 and Nokia 7.
+The most common requests come from the owners of Nokia 6.1 Plus (Nokia X6), Nokia 7 Plus, Nokia 6.1, Nokia 7.1, and Nokia 7.
 Unsurprisingly, Nokia develops all these phones on the same software base – GSI_SDM660.
-Since the base is same, it is very similar to install Magisk and root each of these phones.
+Since the base is the same, it is very similar to install Magisk and root each of these phones.

 This guide is one of the easiest and most relevant to root these Nokia phones.
 So, you do not need to browse the XDA forums where a lot of conflicting and outdated information is present.

 Before you begin: Install all pending software updates on the phone so that you are on the latest version.
-Updates are harder to install when rooted, so, it is better if you start from the latest version at the first place.
+Updates are harder to install when rooted, so, it is better if you start from the latest version in the first place.

 Root Method 1: Magisk patched boot images (recommended)

 Magisk patched images make it very easy to root a Nokia smartphone.
-When you boot them, you get temporary root, which is enough to push Magisk to your stock boot image and gain permanent root.
+When you boot them, you get a temporary root, which is enough to push Magisk to your stock boot image and gain permanent root.
 The only requirement for these boot images to work properly is that the security patch installed on your phone should match the security patch indicated in the boot image.